dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 docker-compose up -d
 ```

 Good.
 Now it's safe to begin the Software upgrade process.
 This guide is separated into two upgrade process.
 First code base (Archipelago/Drupal).
-Once that is done and tested and you are all good and happy, you can optionally (but ideally) move into Services/Docker Container and services upgrades, which can be more challenging and (WUH!) might require deleting your Solr core clean (means no search results will appear while that is ongoing) and re-indexing (time consuming (depending on the size of your server could be even a few days!) and will also mean temporarely a diminished discoverability for your end users.
-No simple way around it other than running 2 Solr Servers and swapping them afterwards and that, my friends, is out of scope for this guide.
+Once that is done and tested and you are all good and happy, you can optionally (but ideally) move into Services/Docker Container and services upgrades, which can be more challenging and (WUH!) might require deleting your Solr core clean and re-indexing (means no search results will appear while that is ongoing; time consuming, depending on the size of your server could be even a few days!, and will also mean temporarily diminished discoverability for your end users; No simple way around it other than running 2 Solr Servers and swapping them afterwards and that, my friends, is out of scope for this guide).

 ___